Exploring Finance Options for Canadian Medical Students at SGU

 Now that you’re eagerly anticipating becoming a medical student, you’re starting to think about how you’ll pay for your education.
 It’s wise to start crafting a plan now because attending an international school is a bit different than going to a Canadian institution.

 Lucky for you, there are plenty of ways to make your education affordable.
 And you might be surprised at just how much St. George’s University (SGU) does to accommodate Canadian medical students like you.
-Perhaps you have explored some of these options or have questions about you can start working toward your MD, if so, request more information today.
+Keep reading to explore the many ways Canadian SGU students find financial support.

 6 Options that can help you pay for your medical education